AFLplusplus/LibAFL/fuzzers/baby/baby_fuzzer_intel_pt/README.md

 You can run this example using `cargo run --release`, and you can enable the TUI feature by running `cargo run --release --features tui`.

-This fuzzer is compatible with Linux hosts only.
+This fuzzer is compatible with Linux hosts only having an Intel PT compatible CPU.